cook

 Nigella Lawsons Irish Cream Tiramisu

-350ml expresso (made with 350ml water and 9 teaspoons instant expresso powder, cooled)
+350ml espresso (made with 350ml water and 9 teaspoons instant espresso powder, cooled)

 250ml Baileys cream liqueur